 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund to account for its general operations and a Special Revenue Fund to account for Federal grant programs.
-For reporting purposes, both funds are considered a major funds.
+The School operates the following funds; a General Fund to account for its general operations, a Special Revenue Fund to account for Federal grant programs, and a Capital Projects Fund to account for charter school capital outlay funds.
+For reporting purposes, the School has elected to show all funds as major funds.